GET STARTED | Get Your Fair Cash Offer Today

 Consider the “old school” method of measuring the property with a long tape measure for a fast, informal estimate.

-You can do this manually or conveniently with a wheeled measuring device.
 Ensure you measure from one existing marker—like a fence post or a corner of your home— to another, keeping a clear record of your measurements.

 Employ Satellite Imagery and GIS Maps